paul-request/GuessWho/README.md

 # READ ME
 --------------

-A Guess Who style game messing around with css3 and Backbone.js
+A Guess Who style game messing around with CCS3 and Backbone.js

 ## BUGS
 --------------

-* Seems to be a bug in Firefox + IE when reloading app, the response seems to be cached so the same person gets selected even after a refresh
+* ~~Seems to be a bug in Firefox + IE when reloading app, the response seems to be cached so the same person gets selected even after a refresh~~

 ## TODO